 When I am done with my fall cleaning and decluttering project I will make these wipes with the above solutions but using half a roll of paper towels, in similar fashion that I use in my homemade flushable wipes recipe.
-But, right now I need something a little sturdier to clean up with this fall I try to change my horrible housewife ways.

 Looking for more of my Horrible Housewife confessions and tips?
 Click here